Poghappy/alohagame/README.md

 ## What is a Desktop Agent?

 A desktop agent is an AI that has its own computer.
-Unlike browser-only agents or traditional RPA tools, Bytebot comes with a full virtual desktop where it can:
+Unlike browser-only agents or traditional RPA tools, AlohaGameBot comes with a full virtual desktop where it can:

 - Use any application (browsers, email clients, office tools, IDEs)
 - Download and organize files with its own file system